There are thousands of WordPress themes available to choose from, and many of them provide a wide variety of customization options.

 You can also add an optional Accept the Terms and Conditions checkbox by selecting Show from the Terms and Conditions dropdown.

-Once a visitor has successfully subscribed, you can either display a message or redirect them to another part of your website.
+Once a visitor has successfully subscribed, you can either display a message or

 To specify this “success behavior,” scroll to the Success section of the settings window and expand the Success Action dropdown.
 Here, you can choose Show Message or Redirect.